Other Mixing Interfaces

 The channel strip + big meters section is a replica of the original channel strip section along with some rearranged big meters on the right.
 All functionality from these sections remains the same.

-Aside from lacking sends, everything just shown regarding the Inspector Panel holds true for effect tracks, but one additional parameter is worth noting.
+Everything just shown regarding the Inspector Panel holds true for FX tracks, but one additional parameter is worth noting: the button labeled Pre-fader (Cue).

 - 0. Welcome to Bitwig Studio